 Take the train round the capital and the harbour area good way to locate various points of interest around the city.

-Valletta has a good choice of restaurants for during the day and a quiet evening meal.
-The city itself boosts a number of cafes for convenient dining.
+Valletta has an excellent choice of restaurants for during the day and a quiet evening meal.
+The city itself boosts several cafes for convenient dining.

 A snack and a drink at Valletta Cafe Cordina and Eddie’s Cafe’ at Piazza Regina, enjoying the people sprawling along Republic Street and around.
 Many locals and tourists stop here for to enjoy the surrounding architecture, people walking around and stopping at shops.

 Several other restaurants and cafes surround the streets and squares are very inviting to stop and feel part of this city.